Policy on Extenuating Circumstances Affecting Assessment

 10. Monitoring Extenuating Circumstances

-It shall be the responsibility of the Academic Regulations and Cases Board to monitor the data and make recommendations as appropriate.
+It shall be the responsibility of the Student Cases Board to monitor the data and make recommendations as appropriate.

-It shall also be the responsibility of the Academic Regulations and Cases Board to review the Policy for its effectiveness and make recommendations for changes, where appropriate, to be considered by Senate.
+It shall also be the responsibility of the Regulations, Quality & Standards Board to review the Policy for its effectiveness and make recommendations for changes, where appropriate, to be considered by Senate.

 11. Data Protection

-The University will respect the confidentiality of information supplied by a student in support of an application for Extenuating Circumstances.
-By submitting an extenuating circumstance form a student agrees to the University holding their personal data for the purposes of processing an extenuating circumstance claim.
-The University will hold this data in accordance with its notification under the General Data Protection Regulation and other Data Protection Laws and the University’s Records Retention Policy.
+All information supplied by a student in support of an application for Extenuating Circumstances will be treated as confidential.
+By submitting an extenuating circumstance form, a student agrees to Swansea University/the Collaborative Partner Institution holding their personal data for the purposes of processing an extenuating circumstance claim.
+This data will be held in accordance with its notification under the General Data Protection Regulation and other Data Protection Laws and the University’s Records Retention Policy.